-Dr. MB Gunetilleke - Senior Lecturer II MBBS (C'bo), MS (Anaes(C'bo), FRCA (UK)
+Dr MB Gunetilleke - Senior Lecturer IIMBBS (C'bo), MS (Anaes) (C'bo), FRCA (UK)

-Dr. CHA Liyanage - Senior Lecturer II MBBS (C'bo), MPhil (ANU), MS(C'bo), MRCS (Eng)

-Dr. R Siriwardana - Senior Lecturer II MBBS(C'bo), MS(C'bo), MRCS(Eng)
+Dr R Siriwardana - Senior Lecturer IIMBBS (C'bo), MS(C'bo), MRCS(Eng)

+Dr PC Chandrasinghe - Lecturer (Probationary) MBBS (Kelaniya), MD (c'bo), MRCS (Eng)

 In addition to training of undergraduate medical students, the Department of Surgery is also recognized as a training centre for PGIM trainees in Surgery.
 The Gastrointestinal Endoscopy Unit functions jointly with the Department of Medicine and is one of the two units recognized for endoscopy training by the PGIM.

 The Department of Surgery provides a clinical service to the Colombo North Teaching Hospital through Wards 19 and 20, and Outpatient Clinics are held four times a week.
 The technical expertise of the department includes laparoscopic surgery, diagnostic and therapeutic endoscopy, repair of anorectal sphincter injuries, surgery for inflammatory bowel disease and colonic cancer, urology and endocrine surgery.